SileNce5k/discord_bot/README.md

 git clone https://github.com/SileNce5k/discord_bot.git
 cd discord_bot
 npm install
-node server.js
+npm start
 ```

-The first time you start the bot with `node server.js`, it will create a directory called data with a config.json file.
+The first time you start the bot with `npm start`, it will create a directory called data with a config.json file.
 In this file, enter your bot token.
 You can also enter a login message, channel and enable it.
 You can also change the global prefix.